-We offer a wide range of services for adults facing challenges with mental health, substance use and homelessness or the risk of homelessness.
+We offer a wide range of services for adults facing challenges with mental health, substance use and/or homelessness.

 Our services for adults are focused on recovery and tailored to the needs of each individual.
 Participation in any of our programs is always voluntary, because we believe everyone has the right to control the course of their own life.

 Our services and programs include one-on-one support with daily living, assistance navigating the healthcare and justice systems where relevant.
 Additional supports include referrals to addiction health care providers and othersocial services.

-The 416 Community Support for Women Drop-In Centre provides supports to those who identify as women dealing with mental health and substance use issues who are homeless or at-risk of being homeless.
+The 416 Community Support for Women Drop-In Centre provides supports to those who identify as women dealing with mental health, substance use, and housing issues.
 Supports include access to meals, food banks, healthcare, help securing housing, and programs that help towards living independently.